provable-things/eos-examples/random-datasource/README.md

 This repo is to demonstrate how you would work with the Oraclize **random** datasource.

-The `randomsample` example allows you to *retrive a random number*.
+The `randomsample.cpp` example allows you to *retrieve a random number*.

 ## Notes